asder8215/sharded_ringbuf/README.md

 # Benchmark Results
 Benchmarking was performed in a similar style to [Rust Channel Benchmarks](https://github.com/fereidani/rust-channel-benchmarks/tree/main).
 However, look at [Kanal Repository](https://github.com/fereidani/kanal?tab=readme-ov-file) for an updated benchmark timing on all the top repos.
 Moreover, I only tested it on the Bounded Channel with Size N in MPMC usize case.
 In essence, I used:
-* 4 tasks respectively for enqueuing and dequeuing (each iterating through 250,000 usize)
+* 4 tasks for enqueuing and 4 tasks for dequeuing (each iterating through 250,000 usize)
 * 8 worker threads
 * Total capacity of the buffer is 1,000,000 entries
 * Varying shards value I experimented on starting (8, 16, 32, 64, 128)